 ** NOTICE: (07/09/18) This post has been updated/edited after recent discoveries with the current spotlight format working with Classic compatibility

 When I originally created this suggestion, I was exploring and testing out the Writer’s Portal and I noticed that only the Ink and Limelight styles can be created in the current Spotlight format.
-We originally were aware that it could not be used for Classic for technical reasons, but thanks to @GamrrGuy, we discovered we can use the current feature for Classic as-well despite it not being displayed as an option for unknown reasons.
+We originally were aware that it could not be used for Classic for technical reasons, but thanks to @GamrrGuy, we discovered we can use the current feature for Classic as-well despite it not being displayed as an option.
 This suggestion was originally intended to bring spotlight capability to the Classic style, which has proven to be capable.
-But I have adjusted this suggestion to expand it to all styles after the discovery!
+But I have adjusted this suggestion for that capability in addition to the original Spotlight format to all styles.

 So, what is this suggestion about, then?

 My suggestion is to return (not replace) the original spotlight format (not the current one) for all three styles: Classic, Ink, and Limelight, but with some changes/improvements as an alternative to the current spotlight:.
 Also, to make the Spotlight feature as an option when selecting Classic as it is compatiable.

 Here is how it looked like back then: